Yvy marã e'ỹ: Guajupiá

-The final destination of the soul in Tupi Religion was allegedly called Guajupiá (Gûaîupîá, ûaîupîá), the "society of ancestors" ((sociedade dos antepassados), and it lay beyond the mountains.
+The final destination of the soul in Tupi Religion was allegedly called Guajupiá (Gûaîupîá, ûaîupîá), the "society of ancestors" (sociedade dos antepassados), and it lay beyond the mountains.
 However, only one source, the French priest Claude d'Abbeville of the 17th century has attested to this indigenous name "Guajupiá" for the Land without Evil (terra sem mal).

 Characteristics

-The Tupinambá people believed in the existence of an or paradise for the dead, their version of Elysium, which was the realm of the Evil Spirit Anhanga.)
+The Tupinambá people believed in the existence of a paradise for the dead, their version of Elysium, which was the realm of the Evil Spirit Anhanga.)
 This paradise was reached with the help of funeral rituals and welcomed only the deserving ones with military merit, i.e., those who had killed and eaten many enemies.

 According to the author of the book História do Caminho de Peabiru, Rosana Bond, this Tupi-Guarani paradise would be a real island that the vast majority of Guaranis believe to be located to the east, somewhere in the Atlantic Ocean.
 To reach it, one would need to be in a state of perfection that the indigenous people call aguyjé (a spiritual state).
 The island would therefore not be visible to any mortal and if that were the case, it would move far away, since only those who were in a state of perfection could enter.

 The creator god Nhamandu would live on the island, and his home would be a hut.
 Inside would be the Blue Jaguar (Jaguarový or Charía) and the Original Bat (Mbopí recoypý), both contained by the god, because if released, the Blue Jaguar would destroy humanity and the Original Bat would swallow the sun.
 Outside the hut would be a snake, which many believe to be a Caninana.
 Nhamandu's hut would be surrounded by darkness, but the creative light would still shine in his chest, the same one he carried at the beginning of creation, and this would illuminate his surroundings.

 According to the indigenous people, many migratory birds go to this place and return as well, such as macaws, blue manakins and thrushes.
 On the island, both the fauna and the flora would speak like humans.